erikerlandson/erikerlandson.github.com/_posts/2016-06-08-exploring-the-effects-of-dimensionality-on-a-pdf-of-distances.markdown

 date: 2016-06-08 20:56
 comments: true
 published: true
-categories: [ computing, math, probability, density, PDF, dimensionality ]
+tags: [ computing, math, probability, density, PDF, dimensionality ]
 ---

 Every so often I'm reminded that the effects of changing dimensionality on objects and processes can be surprisingly counterintuitive.
 Recently I ran across a great example of this, while I working on a model for the distribution of distances in spaces of varying dimension.